johnfedoruk/bangular/aio/content/guide/dependency-injection.md

-# Angular Dependency Injection
+# Bangular Dependency Injection

 **Dependency Injection (DI)** is a way to create objects that depend upon other objects.
 A Dependency Injection system supplies the dependent objects (called the _dependencies_) when it creates an instance of an object.

 The [Dependency Injection pattern](guide/dependency-injection-pattern) page describes this general approach.
-_The guide you're reading now_ explains how Angular's own Dependency Injection system works.
+_The guide you're reading now_ explains how Bangular's own Dependency Injection system works.

 ## DI by example

-You'll learn Angular Dependency Injection through a discussion of the sample app that accompanies this guide.
+You'll learn Bangular Dependency Injection through a discussion of the sample app that accompanies this guide.
 Run the <live-example></live-example> anytime.

 Start by reviewing this simplified version of the _heroes_ feature